jcarenza/allisoncarenza/src/posts/newborn-shoot-kansas-city-photography.md

 ---
-title: 'Newborn Shoot Photography'
+title: "Newborn Shoot Photography"
-description: '<p>A surprise, a gift from the heavens, an angel passed into the arms of special people lucky enough to have [&hellip;]</p>
+description: "A surprise, a gift from the heavens, an angel passed into the arms of special people lucky enough to have "
-'
-publishDate: 'Sep 12, 2010'
+publishDate: "Sep 12, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/gia21.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/09/gia21.jpg"
-alt: 'Newborn Shoot Photography'
+alt: "Newborn Shoot Photography"
-slug: 'newborn-shoot-kansas-city-photography'
+slug: "newborn-shoot-kansas-city-photography"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Blue Springs Photographer','Kansas City Photography','Newborn']
+tags: ["Blue Springs Photographer", "Kansas City Photography", "Newborn"]
 ---

 <p style="text-align: center;">A surprise, a gift from the heavens, an angel passed into the arms of special people lucky enough to have the responsibility.
 That is what a newborn baby is, and for Heather, that was a gift she had given up thinking she&apos;d ever receive.
 Until she found out about baby Gianna!</p>